 Doing the same thing day after day, year after year can become mundane.
 In order to overcome this, you, as a leader, have to constantly make new plans not only for your team but also for yourself.
 Mix it up by setting higher goals for yourself, or reaching into unexplored areas.

 By doing so, you will change your own mindset — you will start to feel excited about the future.
 You will also feel a sense of accomplishment while learning new skills and realizing how much you can accomplish.
-This will help reduce your levels of anxiety and stress and let you work more proactively.
+This will help you stop feeling overworked, reduce your levels of anxiety, and let you work more proactively.

 6. Make More Friends At Work

 Sometimes it’s not only the work that helps make the day go by, but your employees and coworkers can also do that too.
 So if you feel that the love for your job is getting rusty, try to get to know your employees more.
 You never know what you might find!

 Some say it’s lonely at the top.
 So take a moment to really get to know your coworkers during lunch and see if you guys have anything in common.
 You can also strengthen your work friendships by attending more company events and having a friendlier attitude.

 Having valuable friendships in the office is a good way to find someone to bounce ideas off when you’re feeling stuck or need someone to talk to about work-related issues or being overworked.
 Always be aware of your employees, because one friendship can really turn your work environment around.

 To give you the principles of building strong, lasting relationships with your coworkers, here’s our previous article about winning friends in your office.